Akshat-GD/Traffic-Sign-Recognition-using-CNN/README.md

 ## **7. Acknowledgments**

-- Visualization code for EDA and confusion matrix are adapted from **Infosys Springboard Course: Deep Learning for Developers** course materials
+- Visualization code for EDA and confusion matrix are adapted from **Infosys Springboard Course: Deep Learning for Developers**
 - Dataset sourced from **Kaggle**: GTSRB (German Traffic Sign Recognition Benchmark)

 ## **Author**<br>